More Couples Will Decide to Divorce on January 7 Than All of 2013

 Whether it’s giving up wine or chocolate, getting fit, changing jobs, or travelling more, many people made their pledges as the famous New Year’s Eve Ball descended from the flagpole atop Times Square at midnight on the 31st of December.
-And many of those pledges had to do with getting a divorce in 2013.
+And many of those pledges had to do with couples choosing to decide to divorce in 2013.

 But it doesn’t happen overnight.
 “D” day is the culmination of a long, painful process of thinking, evaluating and deciding.
-The idea has probably been simmering for most of 2012 and many individuals delayed the inevitable for a number of reasons – sometimes it’s simply a worry about the cost; some individuals are not 100% sure they can follow through with it; and many are concerned that a divorce when house prices are falling means they’ll lose too much and they won’t have anything to start over with.
+The idea has probably been simmering for most of 2012.
+Many individuals delayed the inevitable for a number of reasons – sometimes it’s simply a worry about the cost; some individuals are not 100% sure they can follow through with it; and many are concerned that a divorce when house prices are falling means they’ll lose too much and they won’t have anything to start over with.

-And, of course, a major factor for many couples is their children.
+Of course, a major factor for many couples is their children.
 Prior to the holiday season this year, a surprisingly high number of couples sadly shared with us that 2012 would be their last family Christmas together before dad and mom split up.
 We have a handful of couples who even made pre-Christmas appointments to visit our office in January to discuss their divorces.

 Ultimately, the children wind up being the most important part of the divorce.
 Caring for their needs and softening the blow is crucial when it comes time to decide to divorce.